Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   sudo apt-get install python3-pip # will install pip3 package
   pip install -e "git+https://github.com/Panduza/panduza-py.git@main#egg=panduza&subdirectory=client" # will install python client of panduza
 ```
-Python is already installed on ubuntu distribution, you won't have to re-install it.
+Python is already installed on Ubuntu distribution, you won't have to reinstall it.

 As mentioned in the beggining, Panduza is the combination of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
 We will explain each part of the chain.

 # Configuration of the Raspberry PI PICO

-The configuration of the PICO is a important step of the project.
+The configuration of the PICO is an important step of the project.

 First of all, you will **pza-pico-modbus-dio.uf2** to program the PICO.
-The file is available in the following link :
+The file is available at the following link :

 ```bash